xesco/dnsproxy/README.md

 ```

 ### Testing with docker-compose
 You can start `unbound` and the `proxy` with `docker-compose up`.
-You can find `unbound` configuration at `./unbound/unbound.conf.
+You can find `unbound`'s configuration at `./unbound/unbound.conf.
 The most relevant changes to make it work with the proxy are:
 ```bash
 tcp-upstream: yes              # use TCP
 harden-dnssec-stripped: no     # disable DNSSEC